DMSO Could Save Millions From Brain and Spinal Injury

 •One investigator found that after transecting rat spinal cords a variety of changes occurred in the spine which were mitigated by DMSO (e.g., it was hypothesized that DMSO removing fluid pockets commonly seen after spinal cord injuries created space for nerves to regrow).

 •In one study where T5 was transected, DMSO following the injury was found to be superior to both hyperbaric oxygen and placebo in allowing the rats to avoid being paralyzed and in reducing the subsequent damage to the spinal cord (additionally, when both were given together, there was less scarring, collagen formation and damaged nerve fibers).
+This was then corroborated by a subsequent study.

 When the sensory nerve signals (somatosensory-evoked potentials) and motor function of the hind legs of rats were evaluated after a spinal cord injury that was followed by a therapy, DMSO given intraperitoneally 1 hour after therapy, 14 days later, produced significantly better results than methylprednisone (a steroid) or naloxone.
+In another study, after cats had their spinal cord become gradually compressed, DMSO restored the somatosensory evoked, and half regained some of their ability to walk.

-Note: numerous studies have found DMSO somatosensory-evoked potentials and that their presence correlates with an improved prognosis and an eventual full recovery.
+Note: numerous studies have found DMSO improved somatosensory-evoked potentials and that their presence correlates with an improved prognosis and an eventual full recovery.

 Another dog study where blunt trauma was applied to the spinal cord at T12 found that neurological surgery and IV DMSO (one hour after injury, and once daily for the first two post operative days) resulted in the recovery of walking, running ability, cortical-evoked potentials, and histological improvements (less cavitation, meningeal hyperplasia, and necrosis of the cord), whereas dexamethasone (a steroid), reserpine and hypertonic dextrose did not offer any improvements.